 When dry is needed but not provided – you can find your product quality suffers.
 Your down time may be increased due to increased maintenance and moisture related equipment problems.
 All this adds up to loss of time and profitability.
 The answer to your compressed air moisture problems is a Compressed Air Dryer.

 •The refrigerated air dryer cools the incoming compressed air first in an air-to-air heat exchanger where the outgoing cool dry air pre-cools the hot incoming air and condenses some moisture out.

 •Then the incoming air enters an air-to-refrigerant heat exchanger where the air is cooled to 38º F by the liquid refrigerant.
 This process causes the moisture to condense into liquid water and it is drained away.
 The out going air then enters the air-to-air heat exchanger and is warmed up to keep the outside of pipes from sweating.

 •The refrigeration compressor pumps hot hi-pressure gas refrigerant (Freon) into the condenser which transfers the heat from the refrigerant gas to the ambient air as the gas condenses into a liquid.

 •The liquid refrigerant (Freon) is then metered to a cold low pressure where it enters the air-to-refrigerant heat exchanger and the heat from the hot compressed air is adsorbed into the cold refrigerant (Freon).
 The refrigeration compressor then sucks low pressure hot gas refrigerant (Freon) into the refrigeration compressor and the cycle starts over again.

 Experience proves it!
 Remove Water and Moisture to improve Compressed Air Quality & Efficiency!

-AUTHOR: Tommy McGuire Owner of McGuire Air Compressors, Inc
+Tommy McGuire is the owner of McGuire Air Compressors, Inc